17+ Great 3D Printed Planters You Can Print Today

 It’s worth noting that in order to maintain this stability, the designer doesn’t recommend scaling.
 So you may need to make peace with its limited size if you don’t want your floor to be covered in soil and unhappy flowers.

-However, you can make your own changes to the design to make it more stable if you envision bigger things in this rocket’s future.
+However, you can make your own changes to the model to make it more stable if you envision bigger things in this rocket’s future.

 Pokémon Planters